afkale/homepage.nvim/README.md

 # Vim Homepage Plugin
-The Vim Homepage Plugin is a lightweight and customizable plugin designed to display a homepage in your Vim editor when no file is opened.
+The Vim Homepage Plugin is a lightweight and customizable plugin designed to display a homepage.
 It allows you to load a custom homepage from a file, center its content, and apply custom highlighting.

 ## Features
 - Load a homepage from a file.